dustinbowers/chip8emu/README.md

 - Run: `make run`

 ## Input
-16 keys, 0 to F (8, 4, 6, 2 are used for direction input)
+16 keys, 0 to F (8, 4, 6, 2 are sometimes used for direction input)

 ###### Original gamepad
 ```